-In 1920s Los Angeles, insurance companies considered blacks to be either uninsurable or extremely high risk.
-As a result, blacks were routinely denied coverage or charged exorbitant premiums.
+In 1920s Los Angeles, insurance companies considered black Americans to be either uninsurable or extremely high risk.
+As a result, black people were routinely denied coverage or charged exorbitant premiums.
 Determined to fill this void, William Nickerson, Jr., Norman Houston, and George Beavers founded Golden State Mutual Life Insurance Company in 1925.
 They had two goals, to provide insurance and loans to black businesses and homebuyers and to create well-paying jobs for African Americans.

 Unwilling to pay the $250,000 guarantee deposit required by the state and the high cost of an attorney to organize the company, Nickerson bought a copy of the Civil Code of California and started studying insurance law.
 He discovered an old, about-to-expire law that would allow the three to get a license with just a $15,000 deposit and 500 prepaid applicants.
+Houston raised the $15,000 by selling promissory Certificates of Advancement while Beavers secured the 500 paid applications.
 After receiving their license to operate on July 23, 1925, just 12 hours before the old law expired, the Golden State Guarantee Fund Insurance Company opened for business in a second-story room on Central Avenue in Los Angeles.

 The company became very successful very quickly.
 Within three months it had outgrown that one room office and by 1928, Golden State had over 100 employees (the majority of them African American) and offices in Pasadena, Bakersfield, San Diego and Fresno.
 By 1945, Golden State Mutual Life Insurance Company (the name was changed in 1931) was the largest black-owned business west of the Mississippi River.